 - Burial insurance is flexible.
 Its flexibility extends to your choice of funeral service providers.
 You can allocate funds without being tied to a particular funeral home.
-Burial insurance leaves your options open, and this is a great benefit given the length of time that will pass between choosing a provider and using the policy.
+Burial insurance leaves your options open, which is a great benefit given the time that will pass between choosing a provider and using the policy.

 The reasons for choosing burial insurance are not only financial.
-Other things like time and peace of mind play a big role to say that the plan is right for you.
+Other things like time and peace of mind play a big role in saying that the plan is right for you.

 Be at peace knowing your funeral will represent your personality.
-When you buy burial insurance, you can plan ahead to make your ceremony reflect who you really are.
-You can discuss your wishes with your beneficiary so that your service will be what you really wanted.
+When you buy burial insurance, you can plan to make your ceremony reflect who you are.
+You can discuss your wishes with your beneficiary so your service will be what you want.

-- Your funeral service can be planned in advance, letting your family know about what you really wanted.
+- Your funeral service can be planned, letting your family know what you want.

-- Prepaid funeral plan is an exclusive contract with a specific funeral home.
-You are limited to the service area covered the company.
+- A prepaid funeral plan is an exclusive contract with a specific funeral home.
+You are limited to the service area covered by the company.

-- If you moved away from the company’s service area or your plans changed, you may not be able to use your prepaid plan because you are no longer covered.
+- If you moved away from the company’s service area or your plans changed, you might not be able to use your prepaid plan because you are no longer covered.

 - A prepaid plan may not cover future expenses.
 Review your prepaid contract before signing them.
 You can even hire a lawyer to help you.

-- The goods and services you selected on your prepaid plan may not be fixed due to market fluctuations.
-Asked if the prices are guaranteed in the future.
-If not your family will have to pay for the difference.
+- Due to market fluctuations, the goods and services you selected on your prepaid plan may not be fixed.
+Ask if the prices are guaranteed in the future.
+If not, your family will have to pay for the difference.

 - Your family needs to pay the taxes on interest or income that accumulates on invested funds.

-- It’s common for funeral homes to mishandle or mismanage the money you pay them for your prepaid plan.
+- Fun funeral homes commonly mishandle or mismanage the money you pay them for your prepaid plan.
 Be sure to trust an established company before purchasing a prepaid plan.